My most frequently asked question:

 #7 Shelling Tip- Keep up with my posts every day so that you get the best tips for that day.
 If there is a no miss shelling day, I will let you know.
 If I’m not posting about huge shells piles with gobs of shells rushing onto the beach, I don’t know about it.
 If you know about a huge pile of shells, please let me know!
 If you are not seeing big shells or shell pile, look for a shell line- even if it is small- then refocus your eyes for smaller shells.
 You will be so surprised!
 They are amazing too!

 #8 Shelling Tip- If you’ve gotten this far, you really are interested in finding the very best shelling experience for you and maybe your family too.
 Here are my faves.
-My favorite beach is the LIGHTHOUSE BEACH on the east end of Sanibel because I like the mini shells too.
-I have found something interesting on this beach, in the water (yes! get out in the water too), around the pier or out on the tip about 90% of the time.
+My favorite beach in 2015, 2016 is Gulfside City Park on Sanibel – the beach is so wide there are many shell lines with treasures to discover.
+The LIGHTHOUSE BEACH on the east end of Sanibel seems to have the mini shells.
+I have found something interesting on this beach and around the pier or out on the tip about 90% of the time.
 There is normally plenty of parking and the parking lots (there are 2 lots) are close to the beach.
-My second favorite place is BLIND PASS.
+My other favorite place is BLIND PASS.
 When it’s good?
 It’s the best, baby!
 The jetty on the Captiva side will catch so many shells at times that it feels like Santa brought your favorite gifts for Christmas.